 One odd thing we found is that the Vida Cup lists their dimensions in cm.
 This is unlike every other menstrual cup on the market that lists them in mm.
 They didn’t even care enough about their product to get this right!
 We’ve translated them for you!

 If you must, you can buy the Vida Cup on Amazon:

 Vida Cup Pros:

-- The price.
+- The price, if you want to go frugal to the max.
 It’s cheaper than many of the other period cups on the market today.

 - It’s manufactured in Germany.
 It is unclear however whether it’s the entire cup that’s manufactured in Germany, or just the silicone itself.
 However, it looks exactly like the cheap menstrual cups you can see on Alibaba made in China.

 - The Amazon rating of 4.3/5 is very good, but it perhaps shouldn’t be entirely trusted.
 Many reviews seem fake.

 - There is a lack of real information.
 The company appears to not have an official website.